aws-samples/amazon-comprehend-medical-fhir-integration/lab2.md

     cd /home/ec2-user/environment/amazon-comprehend-medical-fhir-integration/
     ```

-1. Next, build the project by running the following:
+1. Next, build the project by running the following mavan command.

     ```
     mvn clean install
     ```

-The build process will create the jar file that will be deployed as the lambda functions to process the hl7 and FHIR resource files, call comprehend medical api's and make API calls to an existing FHIR repository.
+The build process will create a single jar file.
+It has different classes that are deployed as lambda functions to process hl7 and FHIR resource files, call comprehend medical api's and make API calls to an existing FHIR repository.

 ## Deploy the project code ##